aryan-bhagwat/Information-Retrieval-System/README.md

-# Information Retrieval from Multiple PDF 💁💬 with PaLM2
+# PDF Conversational AI Retriever 💁💬

 # How to run?